ActiveState/wiki-test/user-guide/01-basics.md

 }
 ```

 You'll note that the URL is the same for revision 0 of `activestate/A`.
-That's because the system deceted we're using the same inputs and the same builder therefore determined it could safely resue the old output.
+That's because the system detected we're using the same inputs and the same builder therefore determined it could safely resue the old output.